Revinous/Multithreaded-FTP-Client-and-Server/README.md

 Assignment 2

 ### Remaning
-1) get& put&
+1) get& put& (Done)
 2) Mutual Exclusion
-3) Create table for termniate
+3) Create table for termniate (Create table in Server)
-4) Implementation of clearing garbage
+4) Implementation of clearing garbage (Clearing only files and removing locls)

 ### Completed
 1) Created Server.java which spawns ServerTPort and ServerNPort